Ayms/bitcoin-transactions/README.md

 Or just unzip [bitcoin-transactions.zip](http://www.peersm.com/bitcoin-transactions.zip) (137 kB)

+	For Windows users that are not used to the command line tools:

+	Install nodejs using the above link

+	Unzip [bitcoin-transactions.zip](http://www.peersm.com/bitcoin-transactions.zip) somewhere (let's say C:/Users/Me)

+	[key Windows]+[X], then "execute" and enter cmd, this will open the console

+	cd /Users/Me/bitcoin-transactions

+	Now you can enter the commands (please see below): node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees= amount=

 ## Use

 See [example-1.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-1.js), Bitcoin Gold transaction 118d6160c8ae2465835ad41908a154cd9be6c78ca4012f79edbf65ca96407f97 was created with this module and mined in block 501249, see https://btgexp.com/tx/118d6160c8ae2465835ad41908a154cd9be6c78ca4012f79edbf65ca96407f97